A class of null space conditions for sparse recovery via nonconvex, non-separable minimizations: Abstract

 \section{Abstract}

-Nonconvex minimizations generally produce solutions that are closer to the $\ell_0$ penalty than widely utilized $\ell_1$ norm, and it is widely accepted that they are able to enhance the sparsity of the solutions.
-However, the theory verifying that nonconvex penalties are as good as or better than $\ell_1$ minimization in exact, uniform recovery of sparse signals has not been available beyond a few specific cases.
-In this paper, we aim to fill this gap by establishing a theoretical recovery guarantee through unified null space properties that encompass most of the currently proposed nonconvex functionals in the literature.
-These conditions are less demanding than or identical to the standard null space property, the necessary and sufficient condition for $\ell_1$ minimization.
+For the problem of sparse recovery, it is widely accepted that nonconvex minimizations are better than $\ell_1$ penalty in enhancing the sparsity of solution.
+However, to date, the theory verifying that nonconvex penalties outperform (or are at least as good as) $\ell_1$ minimization in exact, uniform recovery has mostly been limited to separable cases.
+In this paper, we establish general recovery guarantees through null space conditions for {nonconvex, non-separable} regularizations, which are slightly less demanding than the standard null space property for $\ell_1$ minimization.